 This is a basic saline solution without a disinfectant or preservatives.
 Note: This is not the same product I was using but has the same ingredients.

-Great for cleaning your dog's ears and to put on coat as conditioner when bathing.
+Great for cleaning your dog's ears and to put on coat as conditioner after bathing.

 Great for a portable, unstable surface to practice positioning, ups, and other basic commands with your dog